xinqiaozhang/adatrojan/README.md

 # Adatrojan
-Code for An Adaptive Black-box Backdoor Detection Method for Deep Neural Networks
+Code for An Adaptive Black-box Backdoor Detection Method for Deep Neural Networks, will update soon.